Todd Spitzer: Orange County District Attorney

 Spitzer challenged Rackauckas in the 2018 Orange County District Attorney election.
 The first round was held in June 2018 with Spitzer receiving 35% of the vote to Rackauckas's 38%, leading to a second round.
 On November 6, 2018, Spitzer received 53.2% of the vote to win against the incumbent.
 Replacing Rackauckas who had held the position since 1999, Spitzer became the county's first new district attorney in 20 years when he was sworn in on January 7, 2019.

-Spitzer ran on a platform to clean up the Rackauckas era scandals, including the unlawful use of utilizing jail house informants to gain convictions.
+Spitzer campaigned on reforming the district attorney’s office following controversies under his predecessor.
 Spitzer inherited a United States Department of Justice Civil Rights Division investigation against Rackauckas which began in 2016.
-In December of 2024, Spitzer settled that threat of litigation with the US DOJ and was commended by Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division who said in a statement: “We commend the District Attorney [Spitzer] and his staff for initiating corrective action at OCDA to comply with constitutional requirements.
+In December 2024, Spitzer settled that threat of litigation with the US DOJ and was commended by Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division who said in a statement: “We commend the District Attorney [Spitzer] and his staff for initiating corrective action at OCDA to comply with constitutional requirements.
 The District Attorney’s proactive efforts, together with today’s agreement, will not only protect the constitutional rights of individual defendants; they will also help restore the public’s confidence in the fundamental fairness of the criminal justice system in Orange County.”
 Spitzer went on to say: “I am incredibly proud of the work that we as a team have done over the last six years to implement the positive, sustained reforms necessary to prevent the sins of the past administration.
 This work is a clear reflection on our continuing dedication to the just, honest, and ethical administration of the law.
 I am grateful for the partnership of the U.S. Department of Justice and its recognition of our unrelenting proactive approach to addressing these issues and safeguarding against violations of the United States Constitution.
 The rule of law must be followed without exception,” Spitzer added.
 “Without it there can be no trust and there can be no justice.
 Today marks a significant achievement in restoring the public trust.”

-One of Rackauckas' former homicide prosecutors, whom Spitzer fired for being untruthful and hiding evidence, was found by the California Superior Court to have engaged in prosecutorial misconduct and being untruthful under oath.
+One of Rackauckas' former homicide prosecutors, whom Spitzer fired was found by the California Superior Court to have engaged in prosecutorial misconduct and being untruthful under oath.
 The Court dismissed the Special Circumstances charge while allowing Spitzer, as the current District Attorney, to re-try the defendant for murder.
 The Court held that Spitzer and his assigned prosecutor was highly cooperative and ethical during these review proceedings.
 Spitzer commented: “The judge chose the appropriate remedy because of outrageous governmental conduct on the part of Ebrahim Baytieh,” Spitzer said.
 “The court specifically found he was not truthful under oath.
 I fired him because he lied to the (U.S.) Department of Justice and he was untrustworthy as a prosecutor.”